7 of the Best Fashion Marketplaces for Private Label Clothing Brands

 eBay and Amazon are the pioneers of online shopping.
 They were the first few online fashion marketplaces that were launched. eBay, is not just for buying or selling but also reselling second-hand products.
 With the help of eBay integrator, you can also auction goods across 30 countries.

 In fact, Sophia Amoruso, the CEO of NastyGal started her vintage/thrift shop on eBay in 2006 and had 550,000 customers.
 She later went on to have a full-fledged brand ‘NastyGal’ and her revenue skyrocketed from $223,000 in 2008 to $23 million in 2011.
 She even wrote a book about how she started with a small online shop on eBay and went on to become an established brand.
 Her success story was also turned into a TV show on Netflix.

 Amazon, on the other hand, started as an online bookstore and now the clothing marketplace sells everything from fashion to home decor to everyday essentials.

 Amazon is now investing a lot of resources in building themselves into a fashion destination.
 They launched a ‘prime wardrobe’ service, where they were giving shoppers a week to try out clothes before paying for them.
 A virtual trial, where people can virtually try on clothes before buying them was also in works to make the shopping experience easier for the customers.

 Other specific marketplaces

 Of course, this is not an exhaustive list.
-There are plenty of other fashion marketplaces where you can go to sell your Fashion products, such as:
+There are plenty of other online fashion marketplaces where you can go to sell your Fashion products, such as: